How Borderline Personality Disorder Can Affect A Person's Relationships With Others

 Individuals with BPD may experience some of the following symptoms:

 • Intense fear of being abandoned by loved ones.
 Those with BPD may go to great lengths to avoid rejection, temporary separation, or abandonment.
+This can cause instability in a romantic relationship and trouble connecting to romantic partners.

 • Passionate, unstable relationships that are often short-lived.
 BPD people tend to view relationships as black or white, oscillating between intense love and loathing for their partners, otherwise known as "splitting."